FC Djursland: History

-Between third and fourth tiers (2010–2015)

 The team played their first match against AGF on 27 June at Grenaa Idrætscenter.
 They would, during their debut season, reach promotion to the Danish 2nd Division, the third tier of the Danish football league system.
 However, they would only last one season at the third level, suffering relegation by only one point on the last day of the season after losing 2–1 at Tjørring IF who had already been relegated.
 Following the relegation back to the Denmark Series, club captain Martin Andersen, who had scored five goals the season before, left the club to become player-assistant at Nørager Boldklub.
 Furthermore, FC Djursland lost their top goalscorer Christoffer Hansen, who signed with Blokhus FC on a two-year deal after having scored 16 goals.
 Heading into the new season, the goal was direct promotion back into the third tier but after struggling in the first half of the season, the club hauled in a key addition, Iddi Alkhag, who came with previous experience from the Danish Superliga and would take on the role as player-assistant.
 The season ended with a disappointing midtable finish; 8th place in Group 3.
 In the Danish Cup, FC Djursland were knocked out early on after a crushing 1–8 loss to Randers FC.

 Two months into the 2012–13 season, Emmanuel Ake, another player with multiple years of experience at the highest level, joined FC Djursland.
 With him as their star player, the club reached promotion to the Danish 2nd Division by finishing third in Group 3, which was achieved in the final round of regular season after drawing 2–2 against Aalborg Freja.